Escovaro/sequence/README.md

 - Development of an Android application

 <br>
+Three students worked in collaboration on this project, neither of the other two own a github account, which was evaluated as "very good" by the examination board of the school.
+The documentation of the diploma-project can be downloaded @ https://www.sequence.co.at/img/DA%20Sequence%20(Oktober%202020)%20(Unterschrieben).pdf
-Write about 1-2 paragraphs describing the purpose of your project.
+(Write about 1-2 paragraphs describing the purpose of your project.)

 ## 🏁 Getting Started <a name = "getting_started"></a>